 - Five Women at a Funeral: Banter, bitterness, and reincarnation pour from the keyboard of a playwright who crashes a funeral on the unexpectedly wettest day of the year.

-- Blackberry Brandy, Cigarettes, and Cheeze-its: A brief meditation of what happens when the infinite monkey theorem circles back on itself.
+- Blackberry Brandy, Cigarettes, and Cheeze-its: A meditation of what happens when the infinite monkey theorem circles back on itself.

 - Thank you for Curing Me of My Ridiculous Obsession with Love: Ten almost strangers are seated at a back corner reception table near the bathroom, unsure of why they are at this particular wedding at all.